SpargatTeam/DevCenter/README.md

 ### We want help small teams to became great and can share there codes better

+## Help us

+### You can help us contributing, read it and try help this project if you want

 ## What it have?

 - pip center